AuthSlimes/AuthSlimes/README.md

 The AuthSlime Project is focused on generating random, cryptographically validated AuthSlime.
 They are available for sale on Opensea.io.

-I created program that generates the precious Slime.
+The AuthSlime Project is backed by a program that generates the precious Slime.
 Each slime we create has these attributes:

 ### 1. X509v3 Certificates